CBSE

 Merits & Demerits of the CGPA System

-Like any evaluation method, the CGPA system has its fans and critics.
+Like any evaluation method, the CGPA calculator for class 10 CBSE system has its fans and critics.
 Here’s an honest look at both sides:

 | Merits | Demerits |